sidikalamini/Lora-E5-Circuitpython-P2P/README.md

 5) See console on receiver to confirm that the byte is received

-Usage Code-Sender.py & Code-Receiver.py description in the comment
+Usage Code-text sender.py & Code-text receiver.py description in the comment